jaySMG/ComputerScience/README.md

 How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?

 The knowledge I gained from this course extends beyond graphics programming.
 Developing a complete 3D application improved my programming, debugging, and problem-solving skills while teaching me how multiple software components interact within a larger system.
 These experiences will be valuable in many technical careers, including software development, visualization, engineering, simulation, and any role that requires designing or maintaining complex software systems.

+#CS-340 (part 2!)
+Grazioso Salvare Dashboard
+How do you write programs that are maintainable, readable, and adaptable?

+I try to keep my programs organized by separating different parts of the code based on what they are responsible for.
+In this project, the CRUD Python module handled the database operations separately from the dashboard.
+This made the code easier to read and allowed me to reuse the same module from Project One when building Project Two.
+In the future, I could reuse a similar CRUD module for another dashboard or application that needs to connect to MongoDB.

+How do you approach a problem as a computer scientist?

+I usually start by figuring out exactly what the program needs to accomplish and then break the problem into smaller pieces.
+For Grazioso Salvare, I had to understand what types of rescue dogs they were looking for and then determine how to filter the database to find those animals.
+After that, I connected the database queries to the dashboard and its different components.
+This project felt more like solving a real-world problem because I had to think about what the client needed instead of only focusing on whether the code worked.

+What do computer scientists do, and why does it matter?

+Computer scientists use programming and technology to solve problems and make tasks more efficient.
+This project is a good example because Grazioso Salvare could potentially have thousands of animal records to search through.
+The dashboard makes it easier to filter that information and identify dogs that may be good candidates for search-and-rescue training.
+Projects like this show how software can turn a large amount of data into something useful and help an organization make decisions more efficiently.